DaveedDomingo/CS-Projects/README.md

 # CS-Projects
-This repository will hold projects designed for Computer Science Students.
+This repository will hold projects designed for Computer Science Students, designed by me.

 ## Table Of Contents
 1. [Distributed Computing Projects](#distributed-computing-projects)